anmud/learntocode/Dimi's classes/013_progressive_enhancement.md

 ## Progressive Enhancement for building Web Apps

 1. Identify core functionality:
-..* Define the core functionality e.g. slack - display/send/receive a message More examples
+   - Define the core functionality e.g. slack - display/send/receive a message More examples

-..* Define the lowest common denominator a baseline device (e.g. mobile, tablet, desktop, kindle, alexa)
+   - Define the lowest common denominator a baseline device (e.g. mobile, tablet, desktop, kindle, alexa)

-..* Define the initial data model and make it visible <pre>JSON.stringify()</pre>
+   - Define the initial data model and make it visible `<pre>JSON.stringify()</pre>`

-..* Design basic structure with <div>'s and HTML5 sematic blocks for a baseline device
+   - Design basic structure with `<div>`'s and HTML5 sematic blocks for a baseline device